-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

 Mr Ganjar and Mr Prabowo have pledged to largely continue Mr Widodo’s development programmes, including setting up Nusantara in Kalimantan.

-Mr Anies has shot down the idea, saying this will create “new inequality” among different regions, and called for development in not just one location, but others as well.
+But Mr Anies has shot down the idea, saying this will create “new inequality” among the different regions.
+He has called for development not just in one location but also in other places.

 Q: How is the election important to Singapore and the region?